plandek-utils/ts-clean-key/README.md

 Removes bad chars for a string key (all except number `0-9`, lowercase ascii7 letters `a-z`, dash `-` and underscore `_`).

-It also removes multiple dashes in a row and replaces them for a single dash, which  can be [optionally disabled](#cleankeysimple-and-replacemanydashes-option).
+It also removes multiple dashes in a row and replaces them for a single dash, which can be [optionally disabled](#replacemanydashes-option-and-functions).

-It can optionally also allow uppercase ascii7 letters `A-Z` [with a toggle](#cleankeysimpleci-and-cleankeyci-and-casesensitive-option).
+It can optionally also allow uppercase ascii7 letters `A-Z` [with a toggle](#casesensitive-option-and-functions).

+It can optionally also allow dots `.` [with a toggle](#allowdots-option-and-functions).

 ## Installation